-The streets nestled between 14th and 34th streets and between 7th Avenue and the Hudson River are filled with the energy of young artists and professionals.
+The streets nestled between the 14th and 34th streets and between 7th Avenue and the Hudson River are filled with the energy of young artists and professionals.

-Foodies have their little own slice of heaven with Chelsea Market.
+Foodies have their own little slice of heaven with Chelsea Market.

 Dance lovers get a real treat at the Joyce Theater, which features a dynamic array of dance performances and educational programs.

-FUN FACT: The Titanic was en route to Chelsea Piers before meeting its tragic fate in the middle of the Atlantic Ocean.
+Fun Fact: The Titanic was en route to Chelsea Piers before meeting its tragic fate in the middle of the Atlantic Ocean.